emily-elizabeth/HyperXTalk/docs/development/build-linux.md

     sudo apt-get install openjdk-26-jdk libgtk-3-dev libcups2-dev
     sudo apt-get install vlc libvlc-dev cmake meson ninja-build sudo apt-get install libpq5 libpq-dev mysql-client libmysqlclient-dev

+**Note:** The OpenJDK version can change frequently.
+If your distribution does not have the specific version listed, it should not be an issue to drop down to the latest one available.